-ADMINISTRATION OF MEDICINES

-Policy (January 2017)
+Milford Haven School ADMINISTRATION OF MEDICINES Policy (January 2017)

-(Signed by Chair)

-Date

 This policy will be reviewed on or before the following date

 The Governors adopt the guidelines for administering medicines outlined in Bulletin 3 of the Education Services, Health and Safety for Education Establishments.
 (Director of Education - September 2007) and comply with the requirements imposed by the local authority's insurers.